mongodb/specifications/source/run-command/run-command.rst

     interface RunCursorCommandOptions extends RunCommandOptions {
       /**
-       * For operations that create cursors, timeoutMS can either cap the lifetime of the cursor or be applied separately to the original operation and all next calls.
+       * For operations that create cursors, timeoutMS can either cap the lifetime of the cursor or be applied separately to the original operation and all subsequent calls.
        * To support both of these use cases, these operations MUST support a timeoutMode option.
        *
        * @defaultValue 'CURSOR_LIFETIME'